graciellehigino/ms_stop_stacking_sdms/manuscript.md

 sample points of suitable abiotic variables and their absences as sample points of unsuitable variables.
 However, these observations (environmental variables and geographic location) only unveils part of the mystery, and the missing link are ecological interactions.

-Habitat suitability models (hereafter HSMs) can be untangled in three aspects of a species occurrence: its biotic environment - the connections it makes with other species -, its abiotic environment - the connection it makes with non-living resources -, and its mobility range - how far it can go (@fig:bam)[@Peterson2012EcoNic].
+Species distribution models can be untangled in three aspects of a species
+occurrence: its biotic environment - the connections it makes with other species -, its abiotic environment - the connection it makes with non-living resources -, and its mobility range - how far it can go (@fig:bam)[@Peterson2012EcoNic].
 The biotic environment act on these models as potential and realized interactions, constrained or enabled by abiotic factors, geographical conformation and migratory ability.
+Nevertheless, most distribution models do not address the biotic interactions that potentially shape a species range (or rather do so indirectly), thus measuring only how adequate an environment is for a given population.
+Because of that, they are denominated Habitat Suitability Models (hereafter HSMs).

 ![The "BAM diagram", adapted from [@JorgeSoberon2007GriElt].
 Open circles are absences and solid circles are observed presences.
 Big circles correspond to